 - Having habitually used excessive amounts of alcoholic beverages in the past.

 - Having illegally used marijuana within two (2) years preceding the written examination.

-- Any previous use of a powder or liquid controlled substance within five (5) years preceding the written examination.
+- Any use of a powder or liquid controlled substance within five (5) years preceding the written examination.
 Having illegally used any controlled substance or dangerous drug to the extent beyond "experimental."
 Having illegally furnished any controlled substance or dangerous drug to another person.

 - Having an excessive record of traffic convictions or negligent traffic collisions as defined in the City of Big Spring Personnel Policies and Procedures.